bitmark-inc/docs/learning-bitmark/working-with-bitmarks/issuing-bitmarks.md

 <br>

-Following are the steps to registering a new property with the network option as `testing`
+Here are the steps to register a new Bitmark Certificate using the Bitmark-CLI

 * Compute the hash of an asset